aspose-psd/Aspose.PSD-Products/psd/java/conversion/psd-to-psb/_index.md

 1. Load PSD file with Image.load method
 1. Cast the Image object to PsdImage
-1. Call PsdImage.save method with output file path & an instace of PsbOptions
+1. Call PsdImage.save method with output file path & an instace of PsdOptions

 {{% /blocks/products/pf/agp/feature-section-col %}}